JorgePablol/Data-Analysis-Libertarian-with-Tableau/README.md

 # [Resume](#Table-Of-Contents)
 Here I did an analysis for Partido Libertario Mx which is similar to a Libertarian Party, this analysis belongs to february 2021 data, the purpose is to analyse if their social networks are growing or not, what provoked the improvement, and where is the audience from.

+You can start by reading the results or go directly to the [table of contents](#Table-Of-Contents).

 # [Results](#Table-Of-Contents)
 To watch the report in tableau, use full screen mode:
 *  [Facebook](https://public.tableau.com/views/facebookfebPlib/Story1?:language=es&:display_count=y&:origin=viz_share_link)